Martinsburg Mining, Manufacturing and Improvement Company

+The Martinsburg Mining, Manufacturing and Improvement Company was a company founded in 1890 in Martinsburg, West Virginia.
+The company developed the Boomtown Historic District and the Martinsburg Mining, Manufacturing & Improvement Co.
+Historic District.
+Land for the Interwoven Mills was provided from the company.

+In the early 1890's, the Martinsburg Mining, Manufacturing, and Improvement Company bought hundreds of acres on the south side of Martinsburg.
+The company organized its officials by spring of 1891.

+Boomtown Historic District

-The Boomtown Historic District comprises the western and southern portions of Martinsburg, West Virginia, generally along the alignments of West King Street and Winchester Avenue, following the general path of the town's electric streetcar system.
+The Boomtown Historic District is a streetcar suburb boomtown consisting of the western and southern portions of Martinsburg, West Virginia, generally along the alignments of West King Street and Winchester Avenue.
 It includes a former industrial section of the town, home to a number of textile mills, as well as the housing that was built for mill workers.

 Boomtown's central core is along Virginia, West Virginia and Faulkner Avenues, centering on the fountain at Virginia and Faulkner.
-This area had rapid development in and after 1891 due to the Martinsburg Mining and Manufacturing company and the Martinsburg Street Railway.
-This neighborhood is known as a Streetcar suburb.
-This area consists of primarily middle-class Victorian-style houses, in contrast to the more modest working-class houses on the opposite side of Winchester Avenue.
+The area consists of primarily middle-class Victorian-style houses, in contrast to the more modest working-class houses on the opposite side of Winchester Avenue.

-Industrial buildings include the former homes of the Shenandoah Pants Company, Brooklyn Brass Works and the Interwoven Mills.
-The Crawford Woolen and Cashmere Mills stand along Stephen Street.

 The area was designated a historic district in 1980.
 It includes the separately-listed Abell-Kilbourn House.